amaansheikhh/Portfolio/README.md

 Hello and welcome to my portfolio.
-Here, I have added a few of my recent projects.
+Here, I have added a few(5) of my recent projects.
   1. Donation Database